dmidlo/histdata.com-tools/README.md

 candidate-amplification budgets participate in the deterministic policy identity.
-The older broker-bound `eurusd_triangle_certification_policy()` and V1 dossiers remain readable for evidence replay but are not the #449 release path; the current factory additionally binds #491's powered portfolio, information-mode, and coherent diagnostic evidence.
+The older broker-bound `eurusd_triangle_certification_policy()` and V1 dossiers remain readable for evidence replay but are not the #449 release path; the current factory additionally binds #491's powered portfolio and
+#498's gap-free support map, complete product/dataset publication,
+mounted-storage qualification, and recovery evidence.

 Certification consumes compact, verified report artifacts bound to that exact policy identity, so evidence cannot be reused after scope or threshold drift.